-Management is responsible for the other information included in the financial report.
+Management is responsible for the Section 218.39(3)(c), Florida Statutes in the financial report.
 The other information comprises the information for compliance with FL Statute 218.39 (3) (c) but does not include the financial statements and our auditor's report thereon.
 Our opinions on the financial statements do not cover the other information, and we do not express an opinion or any form of assurance thereon.
 In connection with our audit of the financial statements, our responsibility is to read the other information and consider whether a material inconsistency exists between the other information and the financial statements, or the other information otherwise appears to be materially misstated.
 If, based on the work performed, we conclude that an uncorrected material misstatement of the other information exists, we are required to describe it in our report.